yumoldianne/CSCI115/README.md

 This is a collection of lab exercises for CSCI 115: Computer Simulation and Modeling, taken during the second semester of SY 2022-2023.

+Jupyter notebooks were ran using the Python kernel.

 * Python Crash Course
   * NumPy Introduction and Exercise
   * Pandas Introduction, Exercise 1, and Exercise 2